 Corporate Tax Lawyers in Marshfield

 Every corporation in the U.S. which has taxable income must pay its share of the federal corporate income tax.
-The majority of states also have a corporate income tax, which Marshfield, Wisconsin corporations are required to pay.
+The majority of states further have a corporate income tax, which Marshfield, Missouri corporations are required to pay.

 Under the federal tax system, and the tax laws of several states, corporate income is taxed at a different rate from the income of individuals.
 For instance, the top federal income tax rate for corporations is 35%, compared with 33% for individuals.
 The highest tax rate applies to corporations making more than .3 million per year.
 The lowest corporate tax rate is 15%, applying to those corporations that make less than ,000 per year.

-The corporate tax rate in Wisconsin may also differ from the individual tax rate.
+The corporate tax rate in Missouri may also differ from the individual tax rate.
 However, in many states, the corporate tax rate is lower than the individual income tax rate.
-This is because many states believe that the ideal way to attract business (and therefore improve their economies) is to have a low corporate tax rate.
+This is because many states believe that the ideal way to attract business (and thus improve their economies) is to have a low corporate tax rate.

-How Can a Marshfield, Wisconsin Corporate Tax Lawyer Help?
+How Can a Marshfield, Missouri Corporate Tax Lawyer Help?